- 1 1-800-HURT-911® NY Car Accident Attorneys

 Previous Existing Injuries

-We represented a woman whose car was struck (photo below) by a car which ran a red light.
+We represented a woman whose car was struck (photo below) by a car that ran a red light.
 She had previous existing lower back pain and was being treated by an orthopedic surgeon for two years prior to the accident, right up until the time of the accident.
 After her accident, her back pain (a soft tissue injury) worsened.
 The year after the accident, she had lower back surgery.
 Allstate never made an offer for several years and hired a doctor who argued that her injury and surgery had nothing to do with the car accident.
-At a mediation, we settled this case for $750,000.
+At a mediation of her case, we settled for $750,000 and she bought her dream apartment with views of the Hudson RIver.

 Injuries involving a broken bone, known as a fracture, are defined by the no-fault statute as a serious injury.
 Consequently, where a car accident victim has a broken bone, the attorney only needs to provide a medical record proving that there was a broken bone caused by the car accident.